Edwin L. Mechem: New Mexico politics

 He was admitted to the New Mexico Bar in 1939 and practiced law in Las Cruces and later Albuquerque, New Mexico.
 He was an FBI agent from 1942 to 1945 and a member of the New Mexico House of Representatives from 1947 to 1948.

 He was elected Governor in 1950 and 1952, did not run in 1954, and was elected again in 1956.
 In 1954 he ran for the United States Senate but was defeated by sitting Senator Clinton Presba Anderson.
 After winning another term as governor in 1956, he was defeated for reelection again in 1958, then elected to a fourth term in 1960.
 A member of the Committee on Government Security from 1956 to 1957, and a member of the American Law Institute, he was again elected Governor in 1960.
 Mechem lost his bid for reelection on November 6, 1962.
 He arranged his own appointment (as was his prerogative under the Seventeenth Amendment) to the United States Senate when long-time senator Dionisio "Dennis" Chavez died later that month.
 In the Senate he voted against the Civil Rights Act of 1964.
 He served until November 1964 and resumed his law practice after an unsuccessful run for reelection.
 He was a member of the New Mexico Commission on Reorganization of the Executive Branch and a member of the New Mexico State Police Commission.

 Federal judicial service

 Mechem was nominated by President Richard Nixon on September 3, 1970, to the United States District Court for the District of New Mexico, to a new seat authorized by 84 Stat.
 294. He was confirmed by the United States Senate on October 8, 1970, and received his commission on October 14, 1970.
 He assumed senior status on July 3, 1982.
 His service terminated on November 27, 2002, due to his death.

 Notable ruling

 As a judge, Mechem's made a ruling protecting the rights of American Indians on Indian lands from government interference.

 Personal

 Mechem's father, Edwin Mechem Sr., had been a respected state district judge in Las Cruces.
 He was the nephew of another New Mexican governor, Merritt C. Mechem.
+His son, Jesse Mechem, was a 2nd Lieutenant in the Army, when he died in combat during the Vietnam War.

 Death

-Mechem died in November 27, 2002, in Albuquerque.
+Mechem died on November 27, 2002, in Albuquerque.